-Any finished modification left at my shop for more than six months unclaimed will no longer be my responsibility to keep.
-They will go to local schools or drummers in need.
+Any finished modification left unclaimed at my shop for more than six months will go to local schools or drummers in need.

 There’s nothing I love more than bringing some hardware back to life.
 Rethreading, drilling, extracting, you name it.
 Bring it by.